 Vacations are great opportunities for teaching your kids valuable life skills.
 All kids are curious and love to learn new interesting things that grownups do.
 Teaching them some practical life skills is not only an easy way to keep them engaged and entertained, but it’s also great for their future development.

-When you are planning a camping trip, there are a few details that can make your experience better, and you can also use that opportunity to teach your kids about packing, making a list for your trip, and planning your activities.
+When you are planning a camping trip, there are a few details that can make your experience better, and you can also use that opportunity to teach your kids about packing their own luggage, making a list for your trip, and planning your activities.
 There are a lot of outdoor life skills that you can teach as well, plus fun activities like setting up a tent or a hammock, fishing, or making supplies.

 Include practical geography